Sholing Junior School

 How will the school support my child?

-For children who need to take medication regularly the office staff is responsible for this and produces risk assessments and PEEPs (Personal Emergency Evacuation Plans).
+For children who need to take medication regularly the office staff is responsible for this and produce risk assessments and PEEPs (Personal Emergency Evacuation Plans).
 Epi-pens are kept in the office and all staff is trained to use them.

 The school is a secure site with keypad access ensuring every ones safety.
 A teacher is on duty after school for those parents who are unavoidably delayed.
 There is staff on duty before school and class teachers are also available in the playground at the end of the day if you need a quick word.
 Sholing Juniors works hard to ensure your child is happy and safe while maintaining good attendance.
 The School Council gives all the children an opportunity to voice their opinions.
 All the children take it turns to be the class monitors running errands etc. In some cases a teaching assistant will accompany the child if needed.